 Driving under the influence (DUI) is a serious legal offense that occurs when individuals operate a vehicle while impaired by alcohol or drugs.
 Typically considered a misdemeanor, DUI is a grave concern in traffic law.

-In this article, we will explore the answer to your question: is dui a felony in florida?
+In this article, we will explore the answer to your question: Is DUI a felony in Florida?
 Also, we will uncover the consequences and legal implications associated with DUI, shedding light on terms such as first DUI offense, second DUI offense, and the classification of DUI as a misdemeanor.

 Understanding these key concepts is crucial for anyone navigating the legal landscape surrounding impaired driving.